How to Set Up a Recurve Bow In 5 Easy Steps

 Take some test shots

-Once your arrows are nocked and in their proper position, you should head out to the range.
+Once your arrows are nocked and properly positioned, it’s best to head out to the range.
 It’s time to get a few shots on some targets.
-It’s advised to fire both fletched and unfletched arrows at the target.
+It’s advised to fire both fletched and un-fletched arrows at the target.

 Each arrow has a different flight pattern, giving you a clearer idea of the bow’s accuracy.
-Porpoising is what archery talk refers to as an arrow’s tail swerving when fired.
+Archery talk refers to an arrow’s tail swerving when fired as porpoising.
 This term gets its silly name from the sea mammal that must return underwater to breathe.

-When preparing for your test shots, set up your target about 20 yards from your firing position.
-You don’t want to go any farther because unfletched arrows can be difficult to track down.
+When preparing for your test shots, set your target about 20 yards from your firing position.
+You don’t want to go any farther because un-fletched arrows can be brutal to track down.
 Anything over 20 yards practically guarantees they won’t reach the target.

 Now, it’s time for the fun part!
-Start by shooting a few arrows without the fletching first, and mark where they land on your target.
-If your unfletched archery equipment<span style=”font-weight: 400;”> is landing higher than the others, you need to move the nocking piece up until they are even.
+First, shoot a few arrows without the fletching and mark where they land on your target.
+If your un-fletched archery equipment lands higher than the others, move the nocking piece up until it is even.

 Now that you know each step of setting up a recurve bow, from necessary equipment to taking test shots, you’re ready to pick your bow!
-Be sure to have patience during the process and never be afraid to consult the professionals of your local archery shop near me.
-If you’re looking for additional advice, check out some more of Crow Survival’s archery content!
+Be patient during the process, and never be afraid to consult the professionals at your local archery shop near me.
+If you’re looking for additional advice, check out more of Crow Survival’s archery content!